elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/page-documentcontentloaded-load-beforeunload-unload.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, we can check the loading state by invoking the `document.readyState` property.
-The `document.readyState` property describes the loading state of the document.
-When the value of this property changes, a readystatechange event fires on the document object.
+  <div><strong>Interview Response:</strong> Yes, the document.readyState property can be used to determine the loading state of the document.
+Its value can be "loading" (still loading), "interactive" (DOM is ready), or "complete" (document and resources are loaded).
     </div><br />
     <strong>Syntax: </strong> let string = document.readyState;<br /><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />